DoexOpen/OpenApi/doc/en/api.md

 `FOK`: Fill or kill.
 Meaning the order will be canceled if not immediately filled.
 Recommended if you want to fill as much as possible, but not necessarily all of, the order immediately.

-`LIMIT_MAKER`: Order will be cancelled if executed immediately.
+`MAKER`: Order will be cancelled if executed immediately.

 ## `orderType`